kanofiadmasu/medlink-website/README.md

     1. Information(Mission and Vision)
     2. About us
     3. Means for contacting the organization

+## Deployment

+This landing page is deployed on github as it was a simple static page.

 ---

 This is my first ever usefull and real project.